marcobergman/ais_simulation/README.md

 prerequisites:
 - python 2 or 3 installed with wxpython (install with pip install -U wxPython)
+- udp clients listening to broascasts on socket 10110, or
-- some nmea listener listening on localhost tcp/20220
+- some nmea listener listening on localhost tcp/20220 (check the code)

 to install:
 - git clone https://github.com/marcobergman/ais_simulation